 This function will return “Overlap” when it is not true that the two date ranges do not overlap.

 Like a magic trick, the revealed secret looks very simple and mundane.
-But this solve a huge problem for me.
-All I have to do feed into this calculation each date range start and stop time, and the calculation lets me know if they overlap.
+But this solves a huge problem for me.
+All I have to do feed into this calculation each date range start and stop time and the calculation lets me know if they overlap.
 If a parent record has two date ranges that overlap, the script will include that parent record on the report.

 To test this out, I put together a demo file.
 I turned the calculation above into a custom function and passed in the start and end date of two date ranges.
 It returns TRUE if the date ranges do overlap.

 _IsOverlap ( StartA ; EndA ; StartB ; EndB )